Kelana Jaya LRT station

-The station is located besides the southbound carriageway on the Damansara–Puchong Expressway (LDP) between exit 1108 and 1109, although there is an overhead crossing for pedestrians to cross the highway.
+The station is located beside the southbound carriageway of the Damansara–Puchong Expressway (LDP) between exits 1108 and 1109 in the SS4 neighbourhood of Petaling Jaya, which forms part of the suburb of Kelana Jaya, and is connected to an overhead crossing bridge for pedestrians to cross the highway to Taman Mayang (SS25).

-Located nearby are the neighbourhoods of SS2, Kelana Jaya (SS4 and SS5), and Taman Mayang (SS25).
-As the station is on a major expressway, it is well served by bus connections that take passengers to the areas of PJ Utara (PJU or Northern Petaling Jaya), Tropicana, Subang Jaya, Sunway and Putrajaya.
+Located nearby are the neighbourhoods of SS2, Kelana Jaya (SS4 and SS5), Taman Mayang (SS25) and Taman Megah (SS24).
+As the station is on a major expressway, it is well served by bus connections that take passengers to the areas of Petaling Jaya Utara (PJU or Northern Petaling Jaya), Tropicana, Subang Jaya, Bandar Sunway and Putrajaya.
 It is also a local taxi hub.